Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     bench get-app erpnext https://github.com/frappe/erpnext -->
 Frappe and ERPNext version would be same for a proper installation.
-I will be installing ERPNext Version 14, for that, I will be using the below command
+We will be installing ERPNext Version 14, for that, We will be using the below command.

     bench get-app --branch version-14 erpnext

+Payments app is mandatory from ERPNext version-14.

+    bench get-app payments

 From any of the options, it will clone the next application into the app’s directory of the frappe-bench directory.
 You don’t need to do anything with the directories.
 Just ensure that erpnext is available in the directory.